Rescuers scramble in Turkey, Syria after quake kills 3,400

 In Adana, 20 or so people, some in emergency rescue jackets, used power saws atop the concrete mountain of a collapsed building to open up space for any survivors to climb out or be rescued.

-“I don’t have the strength anymore,” one survivor could be heard calling out from beneath the rubble of another building in Adana earlier in the day, as rescue workers tried to reach him, said Muhammet Fatih Yavuz, a local resident.
+“I don’t have the strength anymore,” one survivor could be heard calling out from beneath the rubble of another building in Adana as rescue workers tried to reach him, said Muhammet Fatih Yavuz, a local resident.

-In Diyarbakir, hundreds of rescue workers and civilians formed lines across a huge mound of wreckage, passing down broken concrete pieces, household belongings and other debris as they searched for trapped survivors while excavators dug through the rubble below.
+In Diyarbakir, hundreds of rescue workers and civilians formed lines across a huge mound of wreckage, passing down broken concrete pieces and household belongings as they searched for trapped survivors.

 At least 2,379 people were killed in 10 Turkish provinces, with nearly 15,000 injured, according to Turkish authorities.
 The death toll in government-held areas of Syria climbed to 656 people, with some 1,400 injured, according to the Health Ministry.
-In the country’s rebel-held northwest, groups that operate there said the death toll was at least 450, with many hundreds injured.
+In the country’s rebel-held northwest, groups that operate there said at least 450 people died, with many hundreds injured.

 Huseyin Yayman, a legislator from Turkey’s Hatay province, said several of his family members were stuck under the rubble of their collapsed homes.